tkskto/vue-component-analyzer/README.md

 ## Why?

-When you try to change the behavior of components, it will help you to investigate the influence range.
-Because it is hard to know where the component is used.
+When you try to change the behavior of components, it is hard to know where the component is used.

-When you join a new big project using Vue.js, it will help you to understand dependencies.
+When you join a new big project using Vue.js, it is hard to understand dependencies.

 ## installation and usage